MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Probe tips are not aligned with flow streamlines.
 - A greater number of bubbles/droplets impact the tips during periods of high velocities.

 This topic is currently being investigated.
-It is anticipated that the measurement accuracy decreases in regions with higher velocity fluctuations.
+It is anticipated that the measurement accuracy decreases in three-dimensional flow situations and in regions with higher velocity fluctuations.

 5 Contact
 ----------